-If you are an individual user or a small business owner, Google Tasks app is one of the best to-do list apps for you.
-Although for a small business, you need to club Google Tasks with other apps.
-In this article, we’ll go over every detail about Google Tasks – from how to use Google Tasks to how to integrate it with your work apps for better work management (and everything in between).
+If you are an individual user or a business owner, Google Tasks app is one of the best Google to-do list apps for you.
+In this Google Tasks Guide, we’ll go over every detail about this app – from how to use GTasks to create tasks and add reminders, to how to integrate it with your work apps for better work management (and everything in between).

 Ready?
 Let’s get started.

 - How to Use Google Tasks?